 "LULU'S DOCTOR" (Vitagraph), June 10.
 A pleasant little picture that doesn't pretend to any special freshness, but one that has an exquisite scene in which little Helen Costello, as Lulu, a little orphan, helps Aunty Madge (Clara Kimball Young) at washing dishes.
 Aunty and her fiancé, the doctor (Maurice Costello), had had a quarrel.
 The little girl Lulu calls at his office, not knowing who he is, to have him doctor a broken doll.
 This is the beginning of a happy ending.
 The photography is excellent.

 Viewing comments: Nederlands Filmmuseum verision: A much better print than the old Grapevine video which, as it turns out ended abruptly just before the end of the penultimate scene.
 This one ends abruptly as well, though.
 Van Dyke Brook is in the film as well.
 It's fun watching Maurice Costello getting to play with his little girl.
-Print viewed: (online video at Thought Equity)
+Print viewed: (online video on the EYE youTube channel)

 Grapevine version:Charming story of a woman and her doctor boyfriend brought back together by her young sister's broken doll.
 On the Grapevine video the faces are quite washed out.